 Admitted prior to Autumn Quarter, 2016?

 Students admitted to the LEPP major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
 For more information, please check Requirement Changes Autumn 2016 page.

 Law, Economics & Public Policy Learning Objectives

-The Law, Economics & Public Policy curriculum advances the four core IAS learning objectives.
+The Law, Economics & Public Policy curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Law, Economics & Public Policy: